Skip to Main Content

 Step 2: Apply to the CSU, Chico, School of Social Work BSW Professional Sequence Program.
 Download all application materials from the web site, complete the application, and mail or deliver to the School of Social Work.

-Step 3:Applicants must be accepted into the professional sequence and be in good standing to complete their junior year before applying to the California Title IV-E Educational Program.
+Step 3:Applicants must be accepted into the professional sequence and be in good standing to complete their junior year before applying to the California Title IV-E Education Program.
 Applicants apply to the Title IV-E Program during their junior year.
 A completed application will include a personal statement, an application, 2 references and an agency support form (if you are already employed within public child welfare).

 Step 4: Candidates will be screened and interviewed by a panel consisting of University and community partners.